AEROFOXtech/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/AEROFOX-H7/README.md

 - BATT_VOLT_PIN 10
 - BATT_CURR_PIN 11
 - BATT_VOLT_MULT 34
-- BATT_AMP_PERVLT 60
+- BATT_AMP_PERVLT should be set as required by the specific monitor used

 ## Compass

 A 5883L compass is installed inside the H7 flight control.
-When high current devices such as ESC and BEC are installed under the flight control board, the on-board compass needs to be disabled.
+When high current devices such as ESC and BEC are installed under the flight control board, the on-board compass is usually disabled and an external compass used mounted to minimize motor current effects.

 ## Loading Firmware
 The board comes pre-installed with an ArduPilot compatible bootloader, allowing the